ITPrism/CrowdFundingPayment-WePay/README.md

-CrowdFunding Payment - WePay
+Crowdfunding Payment - WePay
 ==========================
-( Version 1.5 )
+( Version 2.0 )
 - - -

-This is a payment plugin for CrowdFunding platform, which provides an ability to make payments via WePay, using iFrame form method.
+This is a payment plugin for Crowdfunding platform, which provides an ability to make payments via WePay, using iFrame form method.

 Changelog
 ---------